 Table of Contents

-Neck pain is defined as a sense of uncomfortable to the neck, which is considered one of the most neglected symptoms despite its physical, mental and even economic impact.
-It is one of the leading cause of DALY (disability-adjusted life year) loss or disability following other orthopedic causes like lower back pain and arthralgia.
-More 50% of individual get some form of neck pain in their lifetime with a mean prevalence rate of the episode around 40% per year.
+Neck pain is defined as an uncomfortable feeling in the neck, a symptom that is often neglected despite its physical, mental, and even economic impact.
+It is one of the leading causes of DALY (disability-adjusted life year) loss or disability after other orthopedic causes such as lower back pain and arthralgia.
+More than 50% of the general population experience some kind of neck pain in their lifetime, with a mean prevalence rate of 1 episode of neck pain approximately 40% per year.

 Classification of Acute Neck Pain

-There is more than one way to classify neck pain e.g. according to chronicity (like acute vs chronic) of pain or according to the etiology (postural vs neuropathic).
-Since the duration of neck pain is the single most important predictor of outcome, classification according to the duration of symptom is most accepted one.
+There are a number of ways to classify neck pain, depending on chronicity (acute vs. chronic) or etiology (postural vs. neuropathic).
+Since the duration of neck pain is the single most important predictor of outcome, classification according to duration is the most accepted classification in clinical practice.

-- Acute: if the symptom persists for less than 6 weeks
+- Acute: If symptoms persist for less than 6 weeks.

-- Sub-acute: If the symptom persists for less than or equal to 3 months
+- Sub-acute: If symptoms persist for 3 months or less.

-- Chronic: If the symptom persists for more than 3 months.
+- Chronic: If symptoms persist for more than 3 months.

 Epidemiology of Acute Neck Pain

-Several other risk factors identified are Occupation, sedentary lifestyle, previous history of trauma to the neck, smoking, depression, genetic predisposition (like Turner and down syndromes), concomitant lower back pain or rheumatic diseases etc.
+Several other risk factors include occupation, sedentary lifestyle, previous history of trauma to the neck, smoking, depression, genetic predisposition (Turner and Down syndromes), concomitant lower back pain, or rheumatic diseases.

 Causes of Acute Neck Pain

-- Mechanical degeneration of vertebrae or ligament: mostly it affects the older people
+- Mechanical degeneration of the vertebrae or ligaments: this is more common in the elderly.

-- Whiplash injuries: it is a major cause of acute neck pain in a quarter of patients with road traffic accidents.
+- Whiplash injuries: a major cause of acute neck pain in a quarter of patients with road traffic accidents.

-- Cervical radiculopathy: It generally involves the 7th and 8th cervical vertebrae/disc causing pain in neck and shoulder region.
+- Cervical radiculopathy: generally involves the 7th and 8th cervical vertebrae/disc, causing pain in the neck and shoulder region.